Understanding the Next.js Authorization Bypass Vulnerability

 curl -H "x-middleware-subrequest: middleware" http://example.com/protected

-Update Next.js to the latest patched version immediately:
+Upgrade Next.js to the latest patched version:

 | Current Version | Upgrade To |